Need a little action? Bruce Willis returns as John McClane for this recommended-by-Dolph-himself crime thriller.

 Get ready for Reelz new reality competition show, the action-packed, movie-stunt-inspired series, Race to the Scene.
 This first look at the series shows the action, drama, and the fierce competition featured in each episode, but best of all, it gives a taste of what action-star Dolph Lundgren brings as the host.
-Catch the premiere June 6th on Reelz.step inside the movies
+Catch the premiere this Thursday, June 6th at 9p ET/ 9p PT on Reelz.step inside the movies

 Action star Dolph Lundgren sat down to talk about his newest collaboration with Jean-Claude Van Damme, the action thriller Universal Soldier: Day of Reckoning, and how movies like Day of Reckoning and Expendables 2 don't work with a PG or PG-13 rating.

 The action star also spoke about his upcoming non-scripted Reelz series, Race to the Scene, a show that challenges contestants to recreate stunts from memorable movies.
 Lundgren particularly addressed the show's intros, and how he's using them as an opportunity to poke fun at other actors, including pal Arnold Schwarzenegger.race into the action this spring